 This helps in a few ways.
 When you lay flat on your back, it increases pressure on your neck and can exacerbate symptoms in your throat, Dr. Griffiths says.
 “Propping yourself up helps relieve the pressure and can make you feel better,” he says.
 If you’re struggling with acid reflux, elevating your head also can work with gravity to help keep your stomach acids where they belong—in your stomach.

 Strep throat is an extremely painful bacterial infection that may come on suddenly.
 Fortunately, the vast majority of bacterial infections, including strep, generally respond well to one course of an appropriate antibiotic.
-Because sore throats can have so many causes, some symptoms need to be evaluated by a doctor.
+Because sore throats can have so many causes, some symptoms (which ENT and Allergy specializes in) need to be seen by a specialist.
 These include:

 - Severe, prolonged, or recurrent sore throats